Frijol/climate-change/glossary.md

 # Kyoto Protocol
 An international treaty which extends the UNFCCC, committing countries to reduce their greenhouse gas emissions.
 Acknowledges 1 premises: (1) global warming exists and (2) man-made CO2 emissions have caused it.
 Adopted in 1997, more enforced starting 2005.

+# LDG
+Latitudinal diversity gradient: the pattern that there is greater species diversity the farther away you get from the poles

 # NAS
 National Academy of Sciences